 Detroit Lions March Scouting Report

-There have been some developments in free agency with the Lions, so let’s take a look at the latest news.
+There have been some interesting developments in free agency with the Lions who were aggressive in the open market.
+Let's take a look at the latest news.

-Next month we will preview the draft and perhaps take a look at the 2017 schedule if it has been released.
-The Lions received no compensatory picks and as of now have a total of eight picks: one pick in round 1, 2, 3, 4, 5, and 7, and two picks in round 6.
+Next month we will preview the draft and perhaps take a look at the 2019 schedule if it has been released in mid April as usual.
+The Lions received no compensatory picks and as of now have a total of nine picks: one pick in rounds 1 through 5, and two picks in round 6 and 7.

 The Definitive Fantasy Information Service